poezio/slixmpp/docs/xmpp_tdg.rst

 Following *XMPP: The Definitive Guide*
 ======================================

-SleekXMPP was featured in the first edition of the O'Reilly book `XMPP: The Definitive Guide <http://oreilly.com/catalog/9780596521271/>`_ by Peter Saint-Andre, Kevin Smith, and Remko Tronçon.
+Slixmpp was featured in the first edition of the O'Reilly book `XMPP: The Definitive Guide <http://oreilly.com/catalog/9780596521271/>`_ by Peter Saint-Andre, Kevin Smith, and Remko Tronçon.
 The original source code for the book's examples can be found at http://github.com/remko/xmpp-tdg.
-An updated version of the source code, maintained to stay current with the latest SleekXMPP release, is available at http://github.com/legastero/xmpp-tdg.
+An updated version of the source code, maintained to stay current with the latest Slixmpp release, is available at http://github.com/legastero/xmpp-tdg.

-However, since publication, SleekXMPP has advanced from version 0.2.1 to version 1.0 and there have been several major API changes.
+However, since publication, Slixmpp has advanced from version 0.2.1 to version 1.0 and there have been several major API changes.
 The most notable is the introduction of :term:`stanza objects <stanza object>` which have simplified and standardized interactions with the XMPP XML stream.

-What follows is a walk-through of *The Definitive Guide* highlighting the changes needed to make the code examples work with version 1.0 of SleekXMPP.
+What follows is a walk-through of *The Definitive Guide* highlighting the changes needed to make the code examples work with version 1.0 of Slixmpp.
 These changes have been kept to a minimum to preserve the correlation with the book's explanations, so be aware that some code may not use current best practices.